hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ```
 # This will generate a code coverage report for the test-suite in
 # results/java_test_suite/java-test-suite.csv
-# It will take around XXX minutes
+# It will take around 4 hours.
 ./eval-scripts/coverage/java_test_suite.sh

 # You can skip this setp if you have already generate some programs